VenkataVijayaBhaskar007/VenkataVijayaBhaskar007/README.md

 - 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me about anything, Except My Grades :sweat_smile:
+- 💬 Ask me about anything!
+Except My Grades :sweat_smile:

 - 👨‍💻 Life Hack: Always try to learn new skills :fire: and share what you have learned to everyone :tada: